milospivas/algorithms_and_data_structures/README.md

 # algorithms_and_data_structures
-A collection of various algorithms and data structures implementation
+A collection of various algorithms and data structures implementations